 - Parties to documentary credit transactions and their roles and obligations

-- Types and methods of payment/credit used in documentary credit transactions, including the concept of autonomy
+- Types and methods of payment and credit used in documentary credit transactions, including the concept of autonomy

 - Types of transport, commercial and financial documents used in documentary credit transactions

-- Implications of breaching rules including money laundering and terrorist financing
+- The implications of breaching rules including money laundering and terrorist financing.

 Time required to study